LIMITED TIME: $70 OFF WITH CODE 'SAVE70' • AUTO APPLIED AT CHECKOUT

 • Mood regulation: Emerging research connects NAD+ to serotonin and dopamine metabolism, suggesting that depletion may contribute to low mood and reduced motivation.

-• Skin and tissue repair: NAD+ activates sirtuins, proteins that regulate DNA repair and cellular maintenance — processes that slow visibly as NAD+ declines.
+• Skin and tissue repair: NAD+ activates sirtuins, proteins that regulate DNA repair and cellular maintenance, processes that slow visibly as NAD+ declines.

-What the Research Says About Restoring NAD+
+What the Evidence Suggests About Restoring NAD+ Levels

 The scientific literature on NAD+ restoration has grown substantially in recent years, with both preclinical and clinical studies pointing toward meaningful benefits.